PacktPublishing/Node.js_Design_Patterns_Second_Edition_Code/ch8/09_buildtime_module_swapping_b/README.txt

-This example shows how to implement compile time compile time module swapping for universal apps.
+This example shows how to implement compile time module swapping for universal apps.

 Before running the examples you need to install the dependencies with: